-This is where you can download your website logo.
+This is where you can upload your site's logo.

-By clicking on "Put online"you will be able to access your library and choose your logo.
+By clicking on Click on "Go online".you can access your library and choose your logo.

-If your media library does not yet contain your logo, you can upload it from your computer (from the "send files" tab).
+If your media library does not yet contain your logo, you can upload it from your computer (from the "upload files" tab ).

 2 - Fixed navigation bar

-By default, the fixed navigation bar is enabled, if you disable this option, your main menu - located at the top of the screen - will only appear when the visitor descends further down your page (to the scroll).
+By default, the fixed navigation bar is activated, if you deactivate this option, your main menu - located at the top of the screen - will only appear when the visitor scrolls down your page.

-All WordPress sites can display an image gallery but the Divi theme suggests that you replace the default WordPress style with its own style.
-To do this, it will be sufficient to activate this option.
+All WordPress sites can display an image gallery, but the Divi theme allows you to replace the default WordPress style with its own style.
+To do this, simply enable this option.

-When you work on a web project, you have color codes to respect and this option allows you to pre-define up to 8 colors.
+When working on a web project, you have to respect colour codes and this option allows you to pre-define up to 8 colours.

-This is very interesting since you will be able to use them easily throughout your site, each time the Divi Builder suggests you choose a color.
+This is great because you can easily use them throughout your site, whenever the Divi Builder prompts you to choose a colour.

-Be sure to enter the values of the colors you use when installing Divi, you will save a lot of time during the design of your web designs.
+Make sure you enter the values for the colours you use when you install Divi, this will save you a lot of time when you are working on the design of your web designs.

 5 - Enter the first image of the article

-If this option is enabled, the "featured image" of each item will be replaced by the first image contained in your item.
+If this option is enabled, the "featured image " of each article will be replaced by the first image in your article.

-If you disable this option, the thumbnail of your article will match the "headline image" you are downloading via the "highlighted image" field located at the bottom right of each WordPress article.
+If you disable this option, the thumbnail of your post will match the "front page image" that you upload via the "featured image " field at the bottom right of each WordPress post.

-If you wish to use several images of highlighting, follow this tutorial.
+If you wish to use several highlight images, follow this tutorial.

 6 - Blog style mode

-In fact, this option should not be enabled for SEO (natural referencing) questions.
+In fact, this option should not be activated for SEO reasons.

-Divi uses the excerpts from your articles but if you prefer to display the entire content of your articles (in the archives, the blog page etc.) then you will need to activate it (I insist, it's not SEO-Friendly).
+Divi uses snippets of your posts but if you prefer to display the full content of your posts (in the archives, blog page etc.) then you'll need to enable it (I insist, this is not SEO-Friendly).

-From these two options, you can choose the location of your blog and shop sidebar.
+From these two options, you will be able to choose the location of your blog and shop sidebar.

-You will then decide to make it appear on the right or left.
+You can then decide whether it should appear on the right or the left.

 If you wish to get a fixed sidebar, follow this tutorial.

-8 / 9 - API and Script key of Google Map
+8 / 9 - Google Map API Key and Script

 This option is enabled by default.
-It allows you to use all Google Font directly from the Divi Builder.
+It allows you to use all Google Fonts directly from the Divi Builder.

-If you don't want to use Google Fonts to improve performance and keep your players' privacy, you can disable it.
+If you don't want to use Google Fonts for performance and privacy reasons, you can disable it.